Though Rubber plants propagate best in the soil for sturdy support, rooting in water is necessary for faster root

 Step 8: Check for the Progress

 It takes nearly two months to see the root development.
 After some weeks of propagating the cutting in water, you can see tiny white bumps.

 They are plants developing root nodules.

-Be careful not to let the end portion of your stem touch the bottom of the jar.
+Be careful not to let your stem’s end portion touch the jar’s bottom.
 It may hinder root development.

 You need to change the water every week to prevent any mold.
 If you don’t change the water often, mold can rot the stem gradually.